ThePJB/rustvox/erosion.md

 structures: a special kind of chunk unioned with the ones it needs to touch

-doing it with cos is a cunt
+doing it with cos is a stuff
 how about bezier curves for transects?